 The pandemic has exposed the limitations of the IT departments at many stores.
 The IT department is entrusted with maintaining accurate inventory, managing hardware and software of the store, and fulfilling online orders.
 The non-fulfillment of orders has led the store managers to realize the loopholes in their system.
 This has encouraged them to improve and upgrade their existing system.

 The inventory management, supply chain reliability, and integration have also been stretched to the maximum.
 Many of these systems at several stores were ruptured.
 This has led to strengthening and improving them for the future.
 In several cases, large stores have understood the drawback of relying on a third-party supply chain and have pressed for self-reliance.

 The stores have also undergone changes.
-The layout of the stores has been adapted to accommodate for in-store pickup.
+The layout of the stores has been adapted to accommodate for in-store pickup (BOPIS).
 Shops which did not have an online presence, have gone to the internet to sell their merchandise.
 The floor area is increasingly getting divided into three distinct parts – for staging orders which do not require freezing, for staging orders which require freezing and space for in-store sales.
 Other changes include floor markers for social distancing and Flexi-glass between the customer and store payment executive.

 Optimizing the click and collect experience.